 Mix glaze ingredients together and pour over puffs.

-**These make a great addition to breakfast or as a snack when made without the glaze.
+**These make a great addition to any breakfast.
+Makes a healthy snack when made without the glaze.